hoang24/ece411-practicum/Design_Review.md

 # PCB Design Review
+We got feedback on our board layout from a few different teams as well as our TA Eric.
+We took into account many of the suggestions and implemented them before submitting our CAD file for printing.

 # Recommendations and Suggestions:
 * Include vias next to all the ground connections for your components.